TheoEfthymiadis/Deep-Learning-NLP-Suicide-Severety-Rating-Scale-Assessment/README.md

 This command will import the data set, as well as the configuration parameters stored in configuration file "config1.json" and perform the model training.
 Then, it will export the best model that occured during training to Models/LSTM1/config1/checkpoint.
 If the directory config1 does not exist within the LSTM1 directory, it will be created by the script.
 Moreover, it will generate a plot of Training Loss / Validation Loss over the epochs of the training and store it in Models/LSTM1/config1.
 Finally, it will print a summary of the model architecture, as well as the confusion matrix, calculated for the test set.

+DO NOT type: python LSTM.py config1.json

+The .json file extension is added by the scripts, so this will lead to errors, since the script will try to access the config1.json.json configuration file.